Rotational enhancement and stability of protoquark stars during thermal evolution: Results and analysis

 As the star cools and deleptonizes, thermal support is lost, and the zero-temperature QM EOS dominates, stiffened by Pauli blocking and repulsive vector interactions \cite{Alford:2004zr}.
-This increases compactness, raises both the maximum mass and $\nu_K$ \cite{Gondek-Rosinska:2000rjg}, and allows cold quark stars to rotate at higher absolute frequencies while remaining farther from the mass-shedding limit.
-Rotation amplifies these trends through centrifugal flattening: hot quark matter is more susceptible to mass shedding, whereas cold, stiff quark matter sustains rapid rotation over a wider mass range.
-Together, these trends encode how quark-level thermodynamics translate into macroscopic rotational stability, offering a potential observational signature to distinguish quark stars from hadronic ones~\cite{Weber:2004kj, Oertel:2016bki}.
+This increases compactness, raises both the maximum mass and $\nu_K$ \cite{Gondek-Rosinska:2000rjg}, and allows cold QSs to rotate at higher absolute frequencies while remaining farther from the Keplerian limit.
+Rotation amplifies these trends through centrifugal flattening: hot QM is more susceptible to mass shedding, whereas cold, stiff QM sustains rapid rotation over a wider mass range.
+Together, these trends encode how quark-level thermodynamics translate into macroscopic rotational stability, offering a potential observational signature to distinguish QSs from hadronic ones~\cite{Weber:2004kj, Oertel:2016bki}.